wieck/babelfishpg_rpms/README.md

 * Create a container based on that image, extract the built RPM files into *./RPMS* and delete the container.

-* Run `podman build` with the *Dockerfile.extensions* found in the same directory as the config file.
-This will create another docker/podman image similar to the above.
-There are extra steps in this build process to install the engine using the RPMs created in the previous steps, build the Antlr4 C++ runtime library and extracting the engine's source tree because the extension building cannot run based on the -devel package alone.
-Finally `rpmbuild` is run with the *babelfishpg-extensions.spec* file this time

-  **Note: This part of the build process needs some attention.
-  Ideally the Babelfish Extensions could be built inside of the actual Babelfish Engine source tree and just generate another package.**

-* Create a container based on the *localhost/babelfishpg-ext-rpmbuild* image, extract the RPMs and delete the container.

-The entire process can take considerable time.
-For example using a CentOS-8-Stream VM with 4 VCPUs and 16GB memory on top of NVMe takes about 27 minutes.

 The end result should look similar to this:
 ```